 Why does my husband call me names?

-In some relationships, husbands have learned to be disrespectful toward others from their family-of-origin.
+In some relationships, husbands have learned to show a lack of respect toward others from their family of origin.
 Other men have a job where insults and abrasive language are the norms.
-Some argue it's affectionate banter.

 But regardless of why your husband insults you, the behavior needs to stop.

-What to do when your husband calls you names
+What to do when your husband calls you stupid (or other names)

 There are three steps to take when you are being called names: